Sponsored film

 Sponsored film, or ephemeral film, as defined by film archivist Rick Prelinger, is a film made by a particular sponsor for a specific purpose other than as a work of art: the films were designed to serve a specific pragmatic purpose for a limited time.

-Many of the films are also orphan works since they lack copyright owners or active custodians to guarantee their long-term preservation.
+Prelinger estimates that 300,000 industrial and institutional films were made in the U.S. – far more than theatrical films.
+Many of the films are orphan works since they lack copyright owners or active custodians to guarantee their long-term preservation.

 Types of sponsored film

-The genre is composed of advertising films, educational films, industrial videos, training films, social guidance films, and government-produced films.
+Films that fall under the sponsorship genre include industrial video or business films, industrial musicals, training films, advertising films, educational films, religious films, travelogues, medical and scientific films, government films, and advocacy films by social service organizations and/or trade organizations.

 While some may borrow themes from well-known film genres such as western film, musicals, and comedies, what defines them is a sponsored rhetoric to achieve the sponsor's goals, rather than those of the creative artist.